Syntax and Semantics of Cedille: Introduction

 \section{Introduction}

 The type theory of Cedille is called the Calculus of Dependent Lambda Eliminations (CDLE).
-This document presents the version of CDLE as of June 1, 2018.
+This document presents the version of CDLE as of April 13, 2021.
 We have made many changes from the first paper on CDLE~\cite{stump17}, mostly in the form of dropping constructs we discovered (to our surprise) could be derived~\cite{stump18}.
-I have also omitted \emph{lifting} -- a technique for large eliminations with lambda encodings -- in this document's version of CDLE.
+We have also omitted \emph{lifting} -- a technique for large eliminations with lambda encodings -- in this document's version of CDLE.
 Some uses of lifting can be simulated other ways within the system, though the limits of this are still under investigation.
 We also include a construct $\delta$, for deriving a contradiction from a proof that lambda-encoded true equals lambda-encoded false.
 This also compensates somewhat for the lack of lifting.

-At a high level, CDLE is an extrinsic (i.e., Curry-style) type theory extending the Calculus of Constructions with three additional constructs, which allow deriving induction principles within the theory, for inductive datatypes.
-The goal is to support usual idioms of dependently typed programming and proving as in Agda or similar tools, but using pure lambda encodings for all data, and requiring a much smaller core theory.
+At a high level, CDLE is an extrinsic (i.e., Curry-style) type theory extending the Calculus of Constructions with three additional constructs, which allow deriving induction principles within the theory for lambda encodings of inductive datatypes.
+The goal is to support usual idioms of dependently typed programming and proving as in Agda or similar tools, but using pure lambda encodings for all data, and requiring a much smaller core theory suitable for formal verification.

-The current Cedille implementation of CDLE extends the system described below with a number of features intended to make programming in the system more convenient and with less redundancy.
+The current Cedille implementation of CDLE extends with a number of features intended to make programming in the system more convenient and with less redundancy.
 These features all compile away to a slightly simplified version of the theory presented in this document, called Cedille Core, described here: \url{https://github.com/astump/cedille-core-spec}.
+At the time of writing, the Cedille implementation lags behind the formulation of CDLE in this document on one point: the treatment of the rewriting construct \(\rho\).
+In the implementation, the fully-annotated form for this construct is \(\rho\ t\ @x.T'\ \mhyph\ t'\), but in this document it is \(\rho\ t\ @x\langle t_2 \rangle.T'\ \mhyph\ t'\).
+The implementation infers the additional subterm \(t_2\).